RequestNetwork/payments-subgraph/README.md

 ### Networks

-The live deployment is automated for EVM chains.
+The live deployment is automated for EVM chains on the hosted service.
 For test chains (goerli), it will be automatically deployed when pushed to `main`

 For production chains (all others), it is semi automatic, and requires a manual approval in [github actions](https://github.com/RequestNetwork/payments-subgraph/actions).